Alternative Personnel Practices

 Over the following years, DoD worked on those initiatives in conjunction with unions and other employee organizations, ultimately resulting in a program called New Beginnings, with the first step being a “hiring toolkit” issued in 2015 to assist managers and human resources professionals with the hiring process.

-Another feature of New Beginnings is the DoD Performance Management and Appraisal Program, which ultimately is to apply virtually department-wide.
-A phase-in began in April 2016 in some headquarters functions and smaller components of the department, totaling about 14,500 employees, with additional groups following each six months afterward until the large majority of workers are under the system by October 2018.
+Another feature of New Beginnings is the DoD Performance Management and Appraisal Program.
+A phase-in began in April 2016 in some headquarters functions and smaller components of the department, with additional groups following in later stages until the large majority of workers were under the system by October 2018.

 The ratings are to be used in actions including awards, eligibility for regular within-grade increases or quality step increases, reassignment, reduction in grade or removal.